Layer 3 Examples

 Limit ICMP/ICMPv6 types

 ICMP policy can be specified in addition to layer 3 policies or independently.
-It restricts the ability of an endpoint to emit and/or receive packets on a particular ICMP/ICMPv6 type (currently ICMP/ICMPv6 code is not supported).
+It restricts the ability of an endpoint to emit and/or receive packets on a particular ICMP/ICMPv6 type (both type (integer) and corresponding CamelCase message (string) are supported).
 If any ICMP policy is specified, layer 4 and ICMP communication will be blocked unless it’s related to a connection that is otherwise allowed by the policy.

 ICMP policy can be specified at both ingress and egress using the